biscuitboost/yourbanger-fe/src/data/post/personalized-gift-ideas-for-men.md

   - unique gifts
 author: YourBanger.com Team
 metadata:
-  title: "Personalized Gift Ideas for Men That Actually Impress | YourBanger"
+  title: "Personalized Gift Ideas for Men That Actually Impress | YourBanger.com"
   description: "Looking for personalized gift ideas for men?
 Skip the boring stuff.
 These custom gifts for him show you actually know him—from songs to experiences."
 ---